Summery Lemon & Rosemary Drizzle Cake Recipe

 Make the Cake

 • Melt the butter on the hob in a double-boiler.
-Basically, a saucepan that sits inside another pan of boiling water.
-Add the rosemary and allow it to infuse through the butter for fifteen minutes.
+You can do this by setting a small saucepan inside another pan of boiling water.
+Add 1 tsp rosemary and allow it to infuse through the butter for five minutes.
 Strain the butter through a mesh and discard the herb.
 Allow the butter to cool for about ten minutes.

 • By hand or with a mixer, blend the sugar and infused butter.
-Add in the eggs and lemon zest and blend well.
+Add the eggs, lemon zest, and lemon juice and mix well.

 • Gradually add the sifted flour and baking powder into the mix and continue mixing until the batter is creamy with no visible lumps, bumps, or chunks.